5 Fun Networking Games to Play at Events & Conferences

 When people check in, give them each a different colored dots or color swatches on their nametags, but don’t tell them why.
 This encourages conversation as they try to match others with their color.
 As the organizers, you can encourage those with the same color to sit together at meals, attend sessions together or perform tasks together.

-This gets them talking to members of your color who you may not have reached out to on your own.
-This build loyalty and common ground.
+This gets them talking to others with the same color—people they might not have approached on their own.
+This builds loyalty and common ground.

 Or go the opposite route and require only one of each color to be seated at a table.
 This keeps people from ‘clustering’ in terms of always sitting by co-workers or others they may know in the field and requires them to sit with others they may not know.